Let's make koblihy, fluffy Czech donuts filled with jam! These are absolutely delicious and always disappear fast.

 Misc.:

-- 2 Tablespoons icing sugar for dusting koblihy
+- 2 Tablespoons powdered sugar for sprinkling on fried Koblihy

 Instructions

-- Stir a teaspoon of sugar in a few tablespoons of lukewarm milk and add the yeast.
+- Stir a teaspoon of sugar in a few tablespoons of lukewarm milk and add 2 1/4 teaspoons active dry yeast.
 Leave it to rise in the warmth.
 Within about 15 minutes, bubbles should appear on the surface, indicating that the starter is ready to use.

-- Meanwhile, cream the egg yolks with the sugar and softened butter in a bowl.
-Use an electric mixer.
+- Meanwhile, cream 4 egg yolks with 3 Tablespoons granulated sugar and 1/3 stick unsalted butter, softened, in a bowl.
+Use an electric mixer with whisk or paddle attachement.

-- Add the remaining ingredients to the beaten egg yolk mixture: flour, the rest of the lukewarm milk, lemon zest, salt, and rum.
-Work thoroughly into a smooth elastic yeast dough.
-If too sticky, dust the dough with a spoonful of flour and work it in.
+- Add the remaining ingredients to the creamed egg mixture: 3 cups all-purpose flour, the rest of 3/4 cup milk, lukewarm, 1 teaspoon lemon zest, 1/2 teaspoon salt, and 2 Tablespoons spiced rum.
+Knead thoroughly to form a smooth, elastic yeast dough.
+If the dough is too sticky, dust it with a spoonful of flour and work it in.

 - Cover the koblihy dough with a clean tea towel and let rise in a warm place for 45 minutes.

-- Leave the rounds in a warm place to rise for a further 30 minutes.
+- Allow the cut-outs to rise in a warm place for an additional 30 minutes.

-- Heat the oil in a saucepan over medium heat, but not too high.
-Put enough oil; the donuts must not touch the bottom.
-I used about 4 cups of sunflower oil for a 10-inches (24 cm) pan.
+- Heat the frying oil in a wide saucepan over medium heat, ensuring the temperature is not too high.
+Add enough oil so that the Koblihy donuts do not touch the bottom of the pan.
+I use approximately 4 cups canola for a 10-inch (20 cm) wide pan.

-- Place the risen koblihy top side down in the hot fat so that they swim in it and do not touch each other.
-If the oil is heated just right, the donuts will rise beautifully.
+- Place the risen Koblihy top side down into the hot oil, ensuring they float and do not touch each other.
+When the oil is properly heated, the donuts will rise beautifully.

-- Fry on one side for a minute and a half, then flip and fry for another minute and a half on the second side.
-Remove with a metal (not plastic!) slotted spoon or colander and let the excess fat soak in on a plate lined with paper towels.
+- Fry the Koblihy on one side for one and half minutes, then flip and fry for another one and half minutes on the other side.
+Use a metal (not plastic!) slotted spoon or colander to remove them from the oil.
+Let the excess oil drain by placing the Koblihy on a plate lined with paper towels.

-- Fill the still warm donuts with a filling injector or a decorating bag with a simple tip.
-Stir the jam smooth beforehand, or heat it warm with a spoonful of rum so that you can push it through the tip without any hurdle.
+- While the Koblihy are still warm, use a filling injector or a decorating bag with a thin, plain tip to fill them.
+Make sure to stir 2/3 cup jam until smooth beforehand, or warm it with a spoonful of rum to ensure it flows easily through the tip.

-- Dust the filled koblihy with icing sugar and serve.
+- Dust the filled koblihy with 2 Tablespoons powdered sugar and serve.

 Notes